 Technology has been one of the driving forces of change in the business landscape.
 Companies can no longer rely on long term planning but have to adapt quickly in order to survive.
 To be able to cope with the uncertain and evolving environment, organisations have implemented a different approach to working.
 Agile working allows companies to be flexible and react rapidly to new changes and demands.
 But is this way of working sustainable?

 Agile working is not a new fad.
 In fact, it has been around for a couple of decades.
-The term ‘agile’ was first used in software engineering.
-The method designed by software developers, was used to improve and accelerate the development process.
+The agile working definition was first used in software engineering.
+The method designed by software developers, was used to improve and accelerate the development process, by allowing workers to work in different areas of the office, work remotely and when they decide, offering more flexibility.
 Over the years, this approach has progressed into a workstyle that has been adopted by a large amount of organisations across the globe.

 There are many different ways in which agile can be incorporated into the workplace.
 In its essence, it serves as a tool to remove any barriers that could block employees from reaching an objective.
-Agile working policies focus on the activity and outcome of the work rather than the workplace.
-It is not just limited to small day-to-day tasks, but it is embedded in the organisation as a whole.
+Agile working is based on the concept that we are all humans at the end of the day, and some days when we are having a bad day, it may be hard to get the job done.
+An agile environment means that employees work when they are their most effective, improving productivity, output, and employee satisfaction within the company.

 Companies who adopt an agile working policy have to redefine the following aspects:

 Employees have the freedom to work remotely or in different areas of the office.
 This allows for maximum flexibility with no constraints.
-The workspace is often optimised to accommodate this new workstyle.
+The workspace is often optimised to a suitable agile working environment to accommodate this new workstyle.
 While assigned desks and meeting rooms will never go out of style, it is time to pull down the partitioned cubicles to create an open space, which can include: hot desks, mixed seatings, touchdown workspaces and a lounge area.

 The objective of agile working is not to work harder but to work smarter.
 When it comes to problem solving, large teams are less flexible and efficient.
 By breaking down these large teams into small cross-functional units, the process will become more effective.
 Agile teams typically work in short cycles, by doing this they can adapt, learn and reflect.
 Bringing value to the customer is the main purpose.
 In fact, feedback from the end user is incorporated in every cycle.

-The following are the advantages and disadvantages of shifting to an agile working environment:
+The following are the advantages and disadvantages of shifting to an agile work environment:

 - Saves costs: the effective use of workspace, allows companies to downsize and save money on running costs, furniture, etc.